andreslucena/docs-developers/getting-started/short.md

 It will create a new Ruby on Rails environment, so if you have any or you're already a RoR developer we recommend that you follow the manual installation instructions.

-This script will install rbenv, postgresql, nodejs and install decidim on this directory and it'll take from 15 to 30 minutes depending on your network connection
+This script will install rbenv, postgresql, nodejs and install decidim on this directory and it'll take from 15 to 30 minutes depending on your network connection.

+To installing it you need to enter this command on a Terminal:

 ```
 \curl -sSL http://get.decidim.org | bash